envasetechnologies/.github/README.md

 - [checkout-source](./actions/checkout-source): Checkout the repository source.
 - [setup-python](./actions/setup-python): Setup of Python and installation of requirements.
+- [setup-node](./actions/setup-node): Setup of node and installation of dependencies.

 ## NPM Interaction with Artifactory